 “Pa!
 Sarah!”
 Wade hollered.
 He rode hard, demanding Charger put any energy the beast had left in him into the sprint.

-The smoke grew, and deepened as Wade rode towards it.
+The smoke billowed as Wade rode towards it, marring the blue Western skies with black.
 It wasn’t long before Wade was seeing sights he was sure he recognized.
 The old chestnut tree at the top of the Maplethorpe place.
-The steep cutaway in the side of a hill where he seen his first coyote.
+The steep cutaway in the side of a hill where he had seen his first coyote.
 Everywhere looked familiar, but at the same time not.
 The Maplethorpe land was overgrown and untended.
 The fence by the side of their track was sagging and hadn’t been fixed.

 No.

 His heart leapt to his throat.
 How many young men—just like him—had been called up to fight, abandoning their homes?
-Who was there to protect them?
+Who was there to protect their families?

 Sarah.

-His beautiful, blonde-haired fiancee was supposed to be staying at the ranch with Pa.
-But surely his father, the great Samuel Nash, feared and respected Sheriff across southern Missouri could have looked after them both?
+His beautiful, blonde-haired fiancée was supposed to be staying at the ranch with Pa.
+But surely his father, the great Samuel Nash, feared and respected sheriff across southern Missouri could have looked after them both?

 Wade rounded the final bend in the trail and the sight before him choked the shout in his throat.
-He reared Charger in shock, his horses hooves skidding in the dirt.
+He reared Charger in shock, his horse’s hooves skidding in the dirt.

 There was his ranch, or what was left of it.
 The large, plank-built house was a smoking ruin.
-It’s front porch was collapsed, it’s windows were nothing but blackened holes into hell.
+Its front porch had collapsed, its windows were nothing but blackened holes into hell.

-A snarl burst from Wade then, and he rode forward as if he could ride into the past.
+A snarl burst from Wade, and he rode forward as if he could ride into the past.

-“Sarah, my heart; my sweet; my love—Sarah!”
+“Sarah, my heart; my sweet, my love—Sarah!”
 He shouted.
-He threw himself from his horse, to tumble on the floor in his haste.
-He tore up the lane to their yard to see that the fires had already taken a hold of the rear of the building.
+He threw himself from his horse, tumbling onto the ground in his haste.
+He tore up the lane to their yard to see that the fires had already taken hold of the rear of the building.

 “Pa!”
 He ran toward the porch—and as he did so he saw the humped shapes on the other side of the well, sitting up as if they had only just sat down a moment before.